jeremytammik/tbc/a/2001_all_cats_params.md

 > You could batch that blog post analysis to summarise all of your blog posts programmatically for SEO.

-####<a name="7"></a> Relativating the Impact of AI
+####<a name="7"></a> Relativising the Impact of AI

-Let's close with some wise and pertinent thoughts &ndash; not following the hype &ndash; on the possible impact of AI on our life and economy, presented in the explaination of [why transformative AI is really, really hard to achieve](https://zhengdongwang.com/2023/06/27/why-transformative-ai-is-really-really-hard-to-achieve.html).
+Let's close with some wise and pertinent thoughts &ndash; not following the hype &ndash; on the possible impact of AI on our life and economy, presented in the explanation of [why transformative AI is really, really hard to achieve](https://zhengdongwang.com/2023/06/27/why-transformative-ai-is-really-really-hard-to-achieve.html).